-- X. to extend the time limits for speaking; - XI. to exclude the press and public from a meeting in respect of confidential or sensitive information which is prejudicial to the public interest; - XII. to not hear further from a councillor or a member of the public; - XIII. to exclude a councillor or member of the public for disorderly conduct; - XIV. to temporarily suspend the meeting; - XV. to suspend a particular standing order (unless it reflects mandatory statutory requirements); - XVI. to adjourn the meeting; or - XVII. to close a meeting.
+- X. to extend the time limits for speaking; - XI. to exclude the press and public from a meeting in respect of confidential or other information which is prejudicial to the public interest; - XII. to not hear further from a councillor or a member of the public; - XIII. to exclude a councillor or member of the public for disorderly conduct; - XIV. to temporarily suspend the meeting; - XV. to suspend a particular standing order (unless it reflects mandatory statutory or legal requirements); - XVI. to adjourn the meeting; or - XVII. to close the meeting.

-11. Handling confidential or sensitive information
+11. Management of information